PaulFidika/kv-evaluation/README.md

+Redis transaction methods: (1) Watch with Multi/exec (optimistic lock).
+(2) Incrby (atomic increments), (3) Lua scripting (server side execution), (4) SetNX (acquire a lock).

+For correctness, storing complicated values (like JSON), and low-contention workloads, SetNX + retrying is the best solution.

+For simple integer-data, if correctness is not super important, then Incrby + Pipe is the best solution.

+Garnet is, overall, the best Redis-replacement.

+---

 Garnet (Redis) Results:

-- Using a 'watch' (optimistic lock), it takes 4 - 8.5 seconds to run 1,000 updates on 1 key, with a 95th-percnetile latency of 282ms (for one write).
+- Using WATCH/MULTI (an optimistic lock), it takes 4 - 8.5 seconds to run 1,000 updates on 1 key, with a 95th-percentile latency of 282ms (for one write).
 This is because of all the concurrent writes interering with each other.

 - If you do not retry from fails (with optimistic locks), then you can do about 169 / 1,000 updates in 450ms.
 Therefore, Redis' optimistic locking is really only useful in low-contention workloads.